tshrinivasan/OCR4wikisource/README.md

 Once you are satisfied, you can place all the files in the current folder.

-For this, the PDF or DJVU file should be already splitted into individual pages in wiki souce.
+For this, the PDF or DJVU file should be already splitted into individual pages in wiki souce, using Proofread extension for wikisource.

 ```
-Example :  "https://" + wikisource_language_code + "wikisource.org/wiki/Page:" + filename/pageno
+Example :  "https://" + wikisource_language_code + ".wikisource.org/wiki/Page:" + filename/pageno
 ```

 Contact your wikisource team for splitting the files into individual pages.